This article was originally published in 2011 but contains seasonally relevant information.

-There are a lot of reasons why a bee keeper might want to produce their own queens – to save money, to propogate bees with particular qualities, or just because it is an interesting thing to do.
+There are a lot of reasons why a beekeeper might want to produce their own queens – to save money, to propagate bees with particular qualities, or just because it is an interesting thing to do.
 Queen rearing will probably elevate your understanding of honey bees to a new level.

 This article is derived from a more detailed one on my blog – Beginner to Beginner Queen Rearing.

 I am in no way pretending to be any kind of an expert – not only have I made many mistakes, but I expect to make many more next year.
 As one beginner to another – I think I might have some useful insights into getting started in queen rearing.

 I’m going to give several beginner-to-beginner tips in this article.
 Things that might not be all that helpful to old hands but have really helped me.
 Here’s the first – and I think, best:

 Plan to practice rearing queens when it’s easiest – during the main flow/swarm season, that is – late April/Early June in Mid TN – when the bees want to reproduce.
 It can be done earlier and later, but it’s a lot more difficult.